lubobill1990/flashcast-review/use-case.md

 4. the submitter information
 5. the status of the experiment
 6. the samples selected to be processed in the experiment
-7. the experiment samples result generated in the experiment
+7. the experiment samples output generated in the experiment

 ## Use case 11: Update the experiment `P4`